a1441/Retention_AB_Testing/README.md

 # Statistical Tests Notebook

-This repository contains a Jupyter Notebook (`Statistical Tests.ipynb`) that provides an overview of statistical tests, including the hypergeometric test and Pearson's chi-squared test.
+This repository contains a Jupyter Notebook (`Statistical Tests.ipynb`) that provides an overview of statistical tests, including the hypergeometric Fisher's test and Pearson's chi-squared test.

 ## Table of Contents